dozymoe/django-carbondesign/carbondesign/README.rst

 found better documentation support in Carbon Design.
 The documentation was meant for the users of the library.

-For the next iteration I will be using Red Hat's PatternFly Design System, the python module will be named django-patternfly-theme and can be found here https://github.com/dozymoe/django-fluid-design
+For the next iteration I will be using Engie's Fluid Design System, the python module will be named django-fluid-design and can be found here https://github.com/dozymoe/django-fluid-design

 Hopefully it will last longer.